felixagren97/jaxpi/README.md

 ### configs
 The config files contain a larger number of training and problem-specific configurations, variables, and settings.
-Here is an overview of some of them:
+Here is an overview of some of the most frequently modified:
 | Config                | Purpose                                                                                                          |
 |-----------------------|------------------------------------------------------------------------------------------------------------------|
 | mode                  | `train` for training, `eval` for evaluation                                                                      |